 (k) the HKCMCL consulted the District Development and Housing Committee (DDHC) of Southern District Council (SDC) on 27.5.2019, and ITB and HKCMCL consulted DDHC again on 18.7.2019.
 At the meeting on 18.7.2019, Members of DDHC indicated support for the project which could help the long-term development of innovation and technology (I&T) in Hong Kong.
 Some Members expressed concerns on the traffic conditions of the area, the enhancement works at Cyberport Waterfront Park and the public space provided by Cyberport.
-DDHC pressed for the expeditious construction of South Island Line (West) (SIL(W)) and urged for improvements to transport and pedestrian facilities.
-In this regard, two motions were passed by the DDHC, one to urge for construction of the SIL(W) and the other for implementation of associated projects for improving connection between Cyberport and the neighbouring communities as well as implementation of traffic mitigation measures.
+DDHC pressed for the SIL(W) and the other for implementation of associated projects for improving connection between Cyberport and the neighbouring communities as well as implementation of traffic mitigation measures.